 In this time of COVID, we are planning with caution in mind and are planning for a variety of scenarios.
-For now, we’re planning for regular COVID testing; expanded 24/7 EXPLO dedicated health centers that include both quarantine and isolation floors; dispersing and reducing the number of students and educators on campus by lowering enrollment; additional training for staff; limiting coming and going from campus; modifying the curriculum; distributing and using a variety of PPE equipment including masks; daily health assessments; enhanced sanitation and disinfecting of classrooms, public areas, athletic facilities, and restrooms; and a change in protocols and procedures ranging from how arrival day works, to the first day of the program, to how we approach meals, and robust on-campus programming if weekend trips are not possible.
-We sincerely hope we won’t need to put these plans into place, but if needed, we’ll be ready.
+For now, we’re planning for regular COVID testing; expanded 24/7 EXPLO dedicated health centers that include both quarantine and isolation areas; dispersing and reducing the number of students and educators on campus by lowering enrollment; additional training for staff; limiting coming and going from campus; modifying the curriculum; using a variety of PPE equipment including masks; daily health assessments; enhanced sanitation and disinfecting of classrooms, public areas, athletic facilities, and restrooms; and a change in protocols and procedures ranging from how arrival day works, to the first day of the program, to how we approach meals, and robust on-campus programming if weekend trips are not possible.

 We expect all students, families, and staff to take the EXPLO Health Pledge that acknowledges that, regarding keeping the entire community safe, individual choice and action will need to be subordinate to the common good.

 Absolutely.
 The summer of 2020 could not run as planned, so we returned 100% of tuition paid by any family who requested to have their monies returned.
 EXPLO is a not-for-profit institution and the EXPLO board of trustees’ position was clear that our families had placed their trust in us and we needed to make families whole.
 We had some families roll over their tuition to 2021.
 We are thankful for their commitment to us and look forward to seeing them this coming summer.
 Both Massachusetts and New York have already approved overnight summer program operations, but should something change so that the cannot operate this summer, we’ll return all tuition.

 We sincerely hope that we can return to our previous size, but for now we are limiting our enrollment to ensure generous space to distance on campus, including in classrooms and living spaces.
-That said, we’ll be closely monitoring how the COVID situation is developing and, if we’re able, will make more space available.
+That said, we’ll be closely monitoring how the COVID situation is developing and, if we’re able, will expand enrollment.